Unlike THC, which is linked with side effects such as heightened anxiety, paranoia, and dizziness, cannabidiol (CBD) is often regarded as ‘safe.’

 The WHO specifically said that ‘naturally occurring’ CBD was safe.
 The trouble is, the CBD industry is poorly regulated in many countries, including the United States.
 The 2018 Farm Bill legalized hemp production and resulted in states producing cultivation programs and growing guidelines.

 The Farm Bill did not legalize CBD federally.
 Indeed, few states have outlined any specific laws regarding the cannabinoid.
 Instead, they tolerate CBD and provide little oversight.
-There are exceptions, such as New Mexico and Florida, states that have moved to regulate the CBD industry.
+There are exceptions like New Mexico and Florida, states that have moved to regulate the CBD industry.
 However, in general, consumers must be wary when choosing CBD products.

 With no oversight, CBD sellers can offer products with no lab reports.
 This has resulted in a staggering number of mislabeled products.

 A study published in Pediatric Neurology Briefs in 2018 analyzed the content of 84 CBD products.
 The researchers purchased the items online and proceeded to test them.
 They found that 26% of the products contained less CBD than labeled.
-Over 40% contained more cannabidiol!
-Therefore, only 31% of the products provided an accurate CBD reading.
+Over 40% contained more cannabidiol.
+Ultimately, only 31% of the products provided an accurate CBD reading.

-A high enough level of THC to intoxicate children was found in 21% of the products.
+Testers also found a high enough level of THC to intoxicate children in 21% of the products.
 Bear in mind that some parents give CBD to their kids for conditions such as epilepsy.

 In 2020, the FDA released a report which showed that too many CBD products remain mislabeled.
 Details are included in a study published in Missouri Medicine.
-The Administration tested 200 products at random.
-One-quarter of the tested food and beverage products contained less than 80% of the CBD level indicated.
+The Administration tested 102 products at random.
+Eighteen products contained less than 80% of the CBD level indicated.
 Meanwhile, 37% contained over 120% of the amount of cannabidiol indicated on the label.
 Concerningly, almost half the products contained THC.